Rule 5160-3-06 | Criteria for the protective level of care.

 (b) Fastening and unfastening an item of clothing or prosthesis.

-(D) For the purposes of meeting the criteria described in paragraph (B)(3) of this rule, an individual has a need in an IADL when:
+(C) For the purposes of meeting the criteria described in paragraph (A)(3) of this rule, an individual age eighteen years or older who needs assistance with an IADL needs:

-(2) The individual requires assistance with environmental management in all of the following three components:
+(2) Assistance with environmental management in all of the following three components:

 (a) Heavy chores;